Josh Robinson (running back): Montreal Alouettes

 On January 22, 2018, Robinson signed with the Montreal Alouettes of the CFL.
 Robinson was released before the regular season, on June 7.

 Porvoon Butchers

 In January 2019 Robinson signed a one-year contract to play for the Porvoon Butchers of Finland's Maple League; however, Robinson failed to show up for preseason training camp, and was cut.

+FCF Zappers

+Robinson played for the FCF Zappers of Fan Controlled Football in 2022.

 Tulsa Oilers

-On December 22, 2022, Robinson was signed by the Tulsa Oilers.
+On December 22, 2022, Robinson was signed by the Tulsa Oilers of the Indoor Football League.
+He was released on July 13, 2023.